Chronic Care Management Template: 2026 Guide to Enrollment, Documentation, Compliance, and Digital Intake

 1. Medicare-compliant consent language and revocation notices

 CMS requires explicit patient consent before enrollment in CCM.
 Without a standardized form, care teams risk missing critical language or failing to document revocation rights.
 Templates ensure that every patient is informed about service scope, potential cost-sharing, and the option to withdraw at any time.
-This protects both the patient and the provider from disputes in the future.
+This protects both the patient and the provider from future disputes.

 2. Medicaid and state-specific variants